bitrise-io/devcenter/docs/webhooks/trigger-map.md

 if the event is a Code Push and a Pull Request event __at the same time__.
 This is simply not possible, source code hosting services send separate webhooks for Pull Request (pre-merge state) and for Code Push events.
-_A single webhook even will never be Code Push and Pull Request at the same time._
+_A single webhook event will never be Code Push and Pull Request at the same time._

 ## How to build only a single branch

-If you want to build only a single branch, for every code push, but for nothing else (no push to any other branch should trigger a build, nor any pull request), then all you have to do is to specify a `trigger_map` which does not map anything else to any workflow, only the branch you want to build.
+If you want to build only a single branch, for every code push, but for nothing else (no push to any other branch should trigger a build, nor any pull requests), then all you have to do is to specify a `trigger_map` which does not map anything else to any workflow, only the branch you want to build.